Why choose us?

-Our website www.aboat.com.au is one of the most frequented in the industry and linked with other national and international websites such a www.boatpoint.com.au , www.azboats.com.au.
-All websites are updated in house on a daily basis, making it completely up to date.
+Our website is one of the most frequented in the industry and is updated on a daily basis.
 We do not employ pushy sales people, as a result our friendly brokers retain more interested buyers.
 We are totally seller orientated.
 We are working for you, and will keep you up to date with the whole process.

 You will only have two contacts to deal with in our team which takes the confusion out of dealing with a large company, but can also feel secure in that with our team you get 100% commitment.
 We are operated by boaties for boaties and we are also active members of Sydney’s boating, fishing & yacht clubs and are involved with many potential buyers through actively spreading the word about your unique vessel.